jpivarski-talks/2023-11-02-atlas-gpu-python-tutorial/README.md

 (environment.lock.yml is an alternative in case versions change in the far future.)

-6. Install this kernel into the already-running Jupyter:
+6. Still in the new terminal, install the environment as a new kernel in the already-running Jupyter:

 ```bash
 python -m ipykernel install --prefix=/usr/local/ --name 2023-11-02-atlas-gpu-python-tutorial